adrianRfeeger/EzShareApp/README.md

 - Ensure sufficient space is available in the local directory for file downloads.

 ### Permissions:
-If you encounter issues with automating OSCAR imports, ensure that ezShareCPAP has the necessary permissions enabled in macOS.
+If you encounter issues with automating OSCAR imports, ensure that ezShareCPAP has the necessary permissions enabled to interact with OSCAR.

 1. Open System Preferences.
 2. Go to Security & Privacy.
 3. Select Accessibility.
 4. Ensure that ezShareCPAP is listed and enabled.
 If it is not listed, you can add it by clicking the + button and navigating to the ezShareCPAP application.

-This ensures that the application has the necessary permissions to interact with OSCAR.